MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Experiments

 \textbf{LVLMs demonstrate stronger mastery of coarse-grained visual concepts than fine-grained visual attributes.} Within the visual concept level, both \textit{visual resemblance} and \textit{representation confusion} involve coarse-grained semantic discrimination.
 LVLMs consistently show high and stable robustness on these two categories: most LVLMs models exceed or approach 50\% $\text{Acc}_m$ in \textit{visual resemblance}, and all models except Molmo maintain over 40\% $\text{Acc}_m$ in \textit{representation confusion}.
 These results indicates that current LVLMs handle high-level semantic discrimination more reliably than other types of misleading visual inputs.
 For example, Qwen2-VL-72B achieves highest 76.19\% $\text{Acc}_m$ and 15.79\% MVI-sensitivity in \textit{visual resemblance}, and GPT-4.1 reaches an 74.77\% $\text{Acc}_m$ with the lowest MVI-Sensitivity of 8.04\% in \textit{representation confusion}.
 However, performance drops considerably in \textit{material confusion}, where the best model, Gemini-2.5-Pro, attains only 66.00\% $\text{Acc}_m$ and GPT-4o falls even further to 43.00\%.

 \textbf{Spatial reasoning remains a critical weakness of current LVLMs.} \textit{Mirror reflection} is common in everyday life, yet it remains highly challenging for LVLMs.
-Even the strongest open-source model, Qwen2-VL-72B, achieves only 50.00\% $\text{Acc}_m$, and GPT-4o reaches merely 52.88\%.
-This weakness is even more pronounced among smaller models: InternVL3-2B, Qwen2.5-VL-3B, and LLaVA-OneVision-7B all exhibit MVI-Sensitivity values exceeding 70\%.
-These high sensitivity values indicate that while LVLMs perform well on images without mirror reflections ($\text{Acc}_n$ often exceeds 80\%), their performance drops sharply once virtual reflections appear, suggesting fundamental difficulties in distinguishing real objects from mirror images.
+Even Qwen2-VL-72B, achieves only 50.00\% $\text{Acc}_m$, and GPT-4o reaches merely 52.88\%.
+This weakness is more pronounced among smaller models: InternVL3-2B, Qwen2.5-VL-3B, and LLaVA-OneVision-7B all exhibit MVI-Sensitivity exceeding 70\%.
+This indicates that while LVLMs perform well on images without mirror reflections ($\text{Acc}_n$ often exceeds 80\%), their performance drops sharply once virtual reflections appear, suggesting fundamental difficulties in distinguishing real objects from mirror images.

-Similarly, \textit{occlusion confusion} reveals another major limitation in spatial reasoning.
+Similarly, \textit{occlusion confusion} reveals another spatial reasoning limitation.
 Only Gemini-2.5-Flash, Gemini-2.5-Pro and GPT-5-Chat surpass 50\% $\text{Acc}_m$, while all other models fall below, highlighting a substantial deficiency in occlusion perception---a capability that underpins human spatial understanding.
 Notably, performance differences across models on \textit{visual illusion} are less pronounced than in other categories.
 For example, InternVL3's $\text{Acc}_m$ varies only between 48\% and 52\% as model size increases from 2B to 78B.
-We speculate that this may stem from the relative scarcity of visual illusion examples in multimodal pre-training datasets, suggesting that targeted data augmentation could be a promising direction for future work.
+This may stem from the scarcity of visual illusion examples in multimodal pre-training datasets, suggesting targeted data augmentation as a promising direction.